 2. LOST ONES (5/5)

-It’s so fitting that ‘Lost Ones’ follows ‘In the Morning’ on the Tracklisting right?
+It’s so fitting that ‘Lost Ones’ follows ‘In the Morning’ on the Track-listing, right?
 So Cole hit it in the morning, and now that girls pregnant!

 1. LIGHTS PLEASE (5/5)

-It’s conscience rap, with a splash of comedic genius; He’s not trying to shove down our throat why we should stop chasing narrow minded women, Instead, he’s telling us his own experience with that type of girl, in hopes that we agree with his stance.
-This song is one of a kind, and is one of the more slept on records in rap history….
-YEA I SAID IT…..RAP HISTORY!
+To sum it up, this song is conscience rap with a splash of comedic genius.
+Cole’s not trying to shove down our throat why we should stop chasing narrow minded women, Instead, he’s telling us his own experience with that type of girl in hopes that we agree with his stance.
+This song is one of a kind, and is one of the more slept on records in rap history.
+(YEA I SAID IT, RAP HISTORY!)

 SONG BY SONG BREAKDOWN

-The Album is raw rap!
+This album is raw rap!
 It lacks glamour and bling bling talk, doesn’t include crazy punchlines, and definitely refrains from drug talk.
 So the question is this: Who exactly would like this album?
 People who think outside the box in terms of the everyday life of a young black male would.
 The album is an adventure of sorts, and through the ride, you are blessed with lessons, perspectives, and innocence.
 Cole took you into his world on this album, and his world is pretty interesting.